- About the Center

 - Medication treatments are also available for patients with OCD.
 These medications may be used in addition to, or instead of, cognitive-behavioral therapy.

 Eligibility for the OCD programs is determined through an extensive interview with one of the CTSA's clinicians.
-A complete evaluation of OCD and related symptoms includes a thorough discussion of treatment options, as well as information about free treatment through research studies and fee-for-service alternatives.
+A complete evaluation of OCD and related symptoms includes a thorough discussion of treatment options, as well as information about fee-for-service alternatives.

 Intensive OCD Treatment